 Workers in almost every industry are subject to hazards that can cause temporary or permanent eye and face injury.

-The National Institute for Occupational Safety and Health (NIOSH) estimates that there are about 2,000 eye injuries each day in American workplaces.
+The National Institute for Occupational Safety and Health (NIOSH) estimates that there are about 2,000 eye injuries each day in American workplaces, out of which almost 30% wear next day contact lenses.
 In 2008, injuries to the eyes accounted for 62 percent of all face injuries involving days away from work, according to NIOSH.
 Most injuries are the result of workers not wearing eye protection, or wearing the wrong kind of eye protection needed for the job.

 The Occupational Safety and Health Administration (OSHA) 1910.133(b)(2) eye protection standard states that OSHA will accept eye and face protective devices that the employer demonstrates are at least as effective as devices that are constructed in accordance with ANSI/ISEA Z87.1, the American National Standard for eye and face protection.